SCBB-LAB/p-TAREF/README.md

 4.File formats:

-# Sequence should be in fasta format followed by TAIR ID.
+Note: Sequence should be in fasta format followed by TAIR ID.
-# Sequences can be in multiple line or in single line.
+Note: Sequences can be in multiple line or in single line.

 >AT1G02860.1
 ATGTTCCCAAAACAAACGTTTTGACTTTTTTTTTGTTTTCTCATATTCTTTTATTTCACAACTTGTTATTTCCGCCGACTTCACCAGTCACCACCACCTT